collabamigo/frontend/CONTRIBUTING.md

 Use the table of contents icon <img src="https://raw.githubusercontent.com/github/docs/main/assets/images/table-of-contents.png" width="25" height="25" /> on the top left corner of the this document to get to a specific section of this guide quickly.

+NOTE: Any code contributed to this repository is the sole property of CollabAmigo.
 ## New contributor guide

 See the [README](README.md) to get an overview of the project.
 Here are some helpful resources to get you comfortable